-“Can my marriage be saved?” was the question Mae Chambers was asking herself as she watched her world come tumbling down around her.
+“Can my marriage be saved?” was the question Mae Chambers asked herself as she watched her world come tumbling down around her.
 What started out as a match made in heaven had become a living nightmare seven years later.

 Drugs, alcohol, pornography and now another woman were taking their toll on the marriage.
-Mrs. Chambers sought counseling on several occasions in the past.
+Mae sought counseling on several occasions in the past.
 Without exception the counselors told her not to fight the divorce her husband said he wanted.

-“As crazy as it sounds, I honestly didn’t think divorce was the answer, but I absolutely knew things could not stay the same,” said Mrs. Chambers.
+“As crazy as it sounds, I honestly didn’t think divorce was the answer, but I absolutely knew things could not stay the same,” Mae said.

 “I decided to give counseling one more try.
 Instead of focusing on all that my husband was doing to hurt our marriage, this counselor focused on me.
 While she did not suggest divorce, she did ask what role I played in the dysfunction in our marriage.
 Furious that the counselor clearly didn’t get the fact that I was the victim and John was at fault, I left the office not sure I would return.